-embedded clause is not a V2 clause (complement clauses to N never are).
-The verb stays in situ and nothing moves to Spec-CP; compare (60a) to the ungrammatical versions with det-fronting to embedded Spec-CP in (60c) and (60d).
+We know that the matrix clause in (48a) is a TP since it is expletive-initial.
+The embedded clause, however, is a CP; it is headed by the declarative complementizer at ('that').
+The embedded clause is not a V2 clause; complement clauses to N never are.
+The verb stays in situ and nothing moves to Spec-CP; compare (48a) to the ungrammatical versions with det-fronting to embedded Spec-CP in (48c) and (48d).
 Consequently the leftmost element of the embedded clause is the complementizer at.
-Since at is a C, it can license VP-det.
-In (60a) it does that by Agree.
+Since at is a C, it can license VP det.
+In (48a) it does that by Agree.

-Importantly, (60b) is also grammatical.
+Importantly, (48b) is also grammatical.
 In this structure, the VP anaphor has moved from the embedded clause to matrix Spec-CP.
-Unlike the fronting in (59b), this involves movement out of a complex NP and one might therefore expect a contrast between (59b) and (60b), in particular that (60b) be ungrammatical.
-Its grammaticality is consistent with observations by Erteschik-Shir (1973:32-49) and Jakobsen (1996) that complex NPs are not generally islands in Danish.
-Thus, from a language-internal perspective there is nothing surprising about (60b) and in terms of my analysis of fronting, it works exactly like (59b): matrix C bears uatop and thereby attracts det to matrix Spec-CP.
-I include (60b) to rule out an alternative explanation for the grammaticality of (60a), one that would not offer as strong support for the analysis of the VP anaphor and Danish verb second structures developed in the previous sections.
-Had (60b) been ungrammatical, one could potentially argue that (60a) is grammatical because there is no other way to express the relevant meaning (recall the ungrammaticality of both (60c) and (60d)).
-But (60b) is grammatical, ruling out this alternative explanation for the contrast between (60a) and (59a).
-Instead, I contend, the contrast between (60a) and (59a) follows from an independently motivated structural difference between complement clause to N (they are CPs) and raising constructions (they involve an embedded TP).
+Unlike the fronting in (47b), this involves movement out of a complex NP and one might therefore expect a contrast between (47b) and (48b), in particular that (48b) be ungrammatical.
+Its grammaticality is consistent with observations by Erteschik-Shir (1973: 32-49) and Jakobsen 1996 that complex NPs are not generally islands in Danish.
+Thus, from a language-internal perspective there is nothing surprising about (48b) and in terms of my analysis of fronting, it works exactly like (47b): matrix C bears uatop and thereby attracts det to matrix Spec-CP.
+I include (48b) to rule out an alternative explanation for the grammaticality of (48a), one that would not offer as strong support for the analysis of the VP anaphor and Danish verb-second structures developed in the previous sections.
+Had (48b) been ungrammatical, one could potentially argue that (48a) is grammatical because there is no other way to express the relevant meaning (recall the ungrammaticality of both (48c) and (48d)).
+But (48b) is grammatical, ruling out this alternative explanation for the contrast between (48a) and (47a).
+Instead, I contend, the contrast between (48a) and (47a) follows from an independently motivated structural difference between complement clauses to N (they are CPs) and raising constructions (they involve an embedded TP).
 Together with the categorical licensing requirement of the VP anaphor (det must be licensed by a C), this structural difference produces the observed contrast.

 There is one more alternative explanation that I would like to set aside.
-In (59) the VP anaphor originates in a non-finite clause; in (60) it originates in a finite clause.
-If the VP anaphor could not surface in a non-finite clause, that would equally well account for the key contrast between (59a) and (60a).
-It would also account for the grammaticality of both (59b) and (60b), since, in both, the anaphor surfaces in a finite matrix clause.
-Examples like (61) rule out this explanation.
+In (47) the VP anaphor originates in a non-finite clause; in (48) it originates in a finite clause.
+If the VP anaphor could not surface in a non-finite clause, that would account equally well for the key contrast between (47a) and (48a).
+It would also account for the grammaticality of both (47b) and (48b), since, in both, the anaphor surfaces in a finite matrix clause.
+Examples like (49) rule out this explanation.

-(61) she n studerede mig kritisk et øjeblik og så ud til at godkende mig. studied me critically a moment and saw out to to approve me e studied me critically for a moment and appeared to approve of me. a.
-Der var heller ingen grund til [ikke at gøre det ].
-EXPL was also no reason to not to do DET There wasn't any reason not to.
-[P191] b.
-Det var der heller ingen grund til ikke at gøre.
-DET was EXPL also no reason to to not to do There wasn't any reason not to.
+- (49) Hun studerede mig kritisk et øjeblik og så ud til at godkende mig. she studied me critically a moment and saw out to to approve me 'She studied me critically for a moment and appeared to approve of me.' - (a) Der var heller ingen grund til [ikke at gøre det].
+[P191]

+EXPL was also no reason to not to do DET

+'There wasn't any reason not to.' - (b) Det var der heller ingen grund til ikke at gøre.

+DET was EXPL also no reason to not to do

+'There wasn't any reason not to.'